Patterns for API Design: Adoption Story Part 4

 The above mapping can be explained and motivated as follows:

-- Foundation constraints – Public API, Community API, Solution-Internal API: these patterns establish boundaries on who can access the API, constraining its use to appropriate audiences
+• Constraints: Public API, Community API, Solution-Internal API patterns establish boundaries on who can access the API, constraining its use to appropriate audiences

-- Foundation conceptual models – Frontend and Backend Integration: these patterns help shape understanding of how the API fits into the larger ecosystem and the API description pattern helps developers form accurate mental models of the API’s purpose and behavior
+• Conceptual model: Frontend and Backend Integration patterns help shape understanding of how the API fits into the larger ecosystem and the API Description pattern helps developers form accurate mental models of the API’s purpose and behavior

-- Structure signifier – Element Stereotypes Patterns that signal where and how to act
+• Signifiers: Element Stereotypes patterns signal where and how to act

 The above mapping exercise demonstrates that there is a clear connection between Don Norman’s The Design of Everyday Things and the catalog of design patterns provided by Patterns for API Design: by incorporating discoverability, feedback, clear conceptual models, intuitive affordances, effective signifiers, natural mappings, and appropriate constraints, API designers can create interfaces that are both easy to use and easy to understand.
 Applying the patterns from Patterns for API Design in the context of Norman’s human-centered design principles will lead to API designs that are more predictable, easier to understand, and more intuitive.